Carlo Ancelotti: Style of management

+In addition to Sacchi, Ancelotti has also cited his former Roma manager Nils Liedholm, and his youth coach Bruno Mora as major influences.
+The positive leadership style of his Roma manager Sven-Göran Eriksson also inspired Ancelotti's own coaching style.
 In addition to Ancelotti's tactical prowess and adaptability, he has also drawn praise for his kindness, good humour, and his calm, balanced approach as a manager, as well as his ability to motivate his players and cultivate a good relationship with them, and foster a united, winning team environment, although he has also been known to lose his temper at times.
-During Ancelotti's first season with Bayern Munich, Spanish midfielder Thiago praised Ancelotti for the freedom he gave the players to express themselves and for the confidence with which he instilled them; Ancelotti commented on the tactical changes he implemented at Bayern Munich, stating "[t]he main change is we press a bit more intermittently and we try to play more directly, more vertically," also adding that "if you're organised even an ordinary player can do very well because he'll have options and he'll know where they are and how to find them.
+During Ancelotti's first season with Bayern Munich, Spanish midfielder Thiago praised Ancelotti for the freedom he gave the players to express themselves and for the confidence with which he instilled them; Ancelotti commented on the tactical changes he implemented at Bayern Munich, stating "[t]he main change is we press a bit more intermittently and we try to play more directly, more vertically", also adding that "if you're organised even an ordinary player can do very well because he'll have options and he'll know where they are and how to find them.
 But when you get to the final third, everything changes.
 That's where you need creativity and freedom because without it you only have sterile possession.
-Especially if your opponent's defence is organised and has been paying attention".
+Especially if your opponent's defence is organised and has been paying attention."

 "The most important role is never that of the coach.
 I am very clear that there are two types of coaches: those who do nothing and those who do a lot of damage.
 I try to be in the first group.
 The game belongs to the players and you can tell them a certain strategy, convince them, but then the determining factor is their quality and commitment.
 A coach has to focus on making the group understand the importance of teamwork."

 — —Ancelotti highlighting the importance of player management skills over tactics as a coach ahead of Real Madrid's first leg match of the 2023–24 UEFA Champions League semi-finals against Bayern Munich.